 New services, new employees, mergers, and acquisitions can introduce new sending sources at any time.
 A marketing team signs up for a new campaign tool.
 An HR department starts using a new recruiting platform.
 Each of these can start sending mail as your domain without proper authentication.
 Keep monitoring.

-Before you change your policy to p=reject, verify every item on this list:
+Before you remove t=y and start enforcing (whether at quarantine or reject), verify every item on this list:

-• All known sending sources authenticate with SPF or DKIM (or both)
+- All known sending sources authenticate with SPF or DKIM (or both).
+RFC 9989 §8 requires DKIM specifically if your terminal policy is

-• The impact on forwarded mail has been assessed and communicated to affected users
+t=yfor at least 1 to 2 weeks with a 99%+ pass rate. - The impact on forwarded mail has been assessed and communicated to affected users.

 Use the DMARCTrust DMARC checker to verify your current record and authentication status before making the change.